Do You Know How To Dress For An Online Meeting?

 ~shoulders wider than the waistline

 This shape is more rounded with sloped shoulders.
-They avoid sharp lines such as a peaked lapel in jackets.
+They typically should avoid sharp lines such as a peaked lapel in jackets.
 Fabrics that are soft to the touch, loosely woven, and/or lighter in weight work well with this body type.

 Avoid patterns and prints in sharp, geometrical shapes such as squares and rectangles.